Showing 238 results for your search phrase, organised below. Use the buttons to filter by content type.

 /people/ria-savjani/ - Aphrodite Maratheftis

-Aphrodite joined Streathers in February 2015 as an Office Administrator based at the Highgate office, having graduated from the University of Hertfordshire with a BA Honours degree in Business Administration incorporating corporate and employment law modules.
-Aphrodite went on to become a ...
+Aphrodite joined Streathers in February 2015 as an Office Administrator based at the Hampstead office, having graduated from the University of Hertfordshire with a BA Honours degree in Business Administration incorporating corporate and employment law modules.
+Aphrodite went on to become a...

 /people/aphrodite-maratheftis/ - Charlotte Cossey

-Charlotte is a Paralegal in the Private Client department, having joined Streathers in July 2023.
+Charlotte is a trainee in the Private Client department, having joined Streathers in July 2023.
 Charlotte completed her undergraduate studies at Royal Holloway, University of London graduating in August 2020 with a degree in Criminology and Sociology.
-Charlotte then went on to complete h...
+Charlotte then went on to complete her...

 Hannah joined Streathers in September 2023 as a paralegal in the Private Client department in the Crouch End Office.
 She works with Chris Daynes, Lizzie Manchester and Claire Splawn.
 Hannah recently graduated from the University of Exeter in LLB Law with European Study, spending a year abr...

-Kate is a paralegal in the private client department in our Hampstead Office, having joined Streathers in August 2023.
+Kate is a trainee solicitor in the private client department in our Hampstead Office, having joined Streathers in August 2023.
 Kate graduated from the University of Bristol with a BA in History of Art and went on to complete her Graduate LLB at City Law School.
-Following this, Kate completed her Le...
+Following this, Kate complete...

 /people/kate-white/ - Janet Taiwo